epics-modules/Dante/docs/source/index.rst

      - Record types
      - drvInfo string
      - Description
+   * - CurrentPixel
+     - longin
+     - DanteCurrentPixel
+     - In MCA Mapping mode this is the current pixel number.
+In List mode it is the total number of x-ray events received so far.
+   * - MappingPoints, MappingPoints_RBV
+     - longout, longin
+     - DanteMappingPoints
+     - The number of spectra to collect in MCA mapping mode.

 In MCA mapping mode the GatingMode can be "Free running", "Trig rising", "Trig falling", or "Trig both".
 In free-running mode the Dante will begin the next spectrum when the PresetReal time has elapsed.